 The Remote Supervision Agreement should be completed, signed, and dated at the same time as the completion of the BBS Supervision Agreement.
-To complete the agreement, the primary supervisor must meet with the fellow to determine whether remote supervision is an appropriate format for the fellow.
-The Remote Supervision Agreement can be completed as a stand-alone document (Appendix G), or it can be copied and embedded into the Supervisory Plan section of the BBS Supervision Agreement.
+To complete the agreement, the supervisor must meet with the supervisee to determine whether remote supervision is an appropriate format for the supervisee.
+The Remote Supervision Agreement can be completed as a stand-alone document or can be copied and embedded into the Supervisory Plan section of the BBS Supervision Agreement.
+See Appendix G